How can choices in background and text color affect accessibility?

-- If you need to edit the text color, click on the Text Color button, which resembles a letter A with an underline: A.
+- If you need to edit the text color, click on the Text Color button, which resembles the letter A with an underline: A.

 - To edit the background color of the text, which displays as if you had highlighted the text with a highlighter, click on the Background Color button to the right of the Text Color button.
 The Background Color button resembles a solid black box containing a white letter A.

-- Clicking on either of these buttons will display a Color Picker, from which you can select a color, such as Black or Maroon.
+- Clicking on either of these buttons will display a Color Picker from which you can select a color, such as Black or Red.
 Yellow is a Background Color commonly used to highlight text.
 Click on a color to select it.